Career Options and Job Opportunities

 Among the primary fields of study are: architectural design studios, urban design, interior design and furniture, morphology, structural technology and industrialized buildings, environmental control and energy considerations in design, theories and history of Architecture and urbanism, people-environment relationships, computer use in physical design (in industrialized construction, environmental control, morphology and different research studies), etc.

 The two-year graduate program is intended to further develop and enhance students’ knowledge that is needed to become licensed professionals.
-It emphasizes architecture’s professional aspects, deals with more complex problems, and provide students with ample opportunity to specialize in selected areas such as climatic design, computer-aided design, history theory and criticism, urban design, preservation, and more.
+It emphasizes Architecture’s professional aspects, deals with more complex problems, and provide students with ample opportunity to specialize in selected areas such as: Sustainable Architecture, Digital Design and Fabrication, History, Theory and Criticism, Urban Design, Conservation and Renewal.

 Libraries and Laboratories

 Students have- at their disposal- a specialized architectural library, a computer lab, photography lab, a workshops for working with wood, and metal, etc.), a gallery for exhibits, a 3D visualization theater, a digital fabrication lab, and a climate lab, and design studios with work spaces and individual storage areas for each student.